AllenJoeG/fem-eci-terraform-tfe/notes.md

   and resources take two arguments of provider and name resource "" "" {}

+## main.tf
+  source can point to local files, module names, or even ssh to stuff

+  module support is there right out of the box.
+In Terraform browser > Registry you can set up private modules.

+  Terraform has an automated dependency tree generator.
+Anything listed here, it will know how to sort the order of the dependencies in order.

+  Now implemented are for_each which will apply

+  ### moved {}
+    - when renaming things, you will need to point the previous name to new names with doing subsequent deployments or plan -outs and applies.
+    - this will make sure that resources are properly attributed

+## variables.tf
+  set variables with type declarations that can be plugged into other .tf files

 ## locals.tf
   - we're going to plug in project and workspace attribute sets to run multiples.
 This data will plug into the module declarations in main.tf without conflict for easy configuration.
   - See between main.tf and locals.tf the commented out versions of hardcoding into main vs using these configurables.
   - it will do the dependency injection automatically (in this case, creating the projects which have no dependencies, and then injecting their output variables into workspace)

+## backend.tf
+  -